Please enter a destination

 The Aureum Palace Hotel & Resort offers a little piece of tranquil paradise in Bagan.
 This unparalleled Resort and Spa set amid 27 acres of tropical landscaped gardens offers the ultimate in luxury for guests seeking an exceptional and unique vacation experience.
 Museum quality antiques and artifacts adorn each villa, complementing the majestic ambiance of the resort.
 Bedrooms are spacious and elegant while bathrooms are large and lavishly equipped with five-star amenities.
 Indulge yourself in the culinary pleasures of The Shan or The Veranda restaurants, or privately dine on your villa’s terrace for al-fresco dining.
 Allow yourself to unwind and feel at peace with yourself and with nature in this serene and awe-inspiring setting.

-Simply a must-do when visiting Bagan.
-Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+One of the many highlights when visiting Myanmar is taking a hot air balloon ride.
+In the early morning, before sunrise, you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
+The mostly British balloon pilots are operating each balloon under the highest UK safety standards and the views you will get are breathtakingly spectacular.
 After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.
 Please note, this is optional and is not included in the tour price.

-Your guide will meet you in Kalaw and take you for a rewarding day in the forest where you will encounter elephants, their mahouts, and hill tribe people.
-Drive to the starting point and begin trekking through beautiful mountainous areas.
-Depending on your arrival time and how long you want to walk through the forest you will find yourself in the natural surroundings of the jungle.
-A delicious lunch with local specialities, often from Nepalese origin, will be served in a traditional village in the jungle or in the camp.
-After lunch it will be time to help the mahout washing and feeding the elephant.
-In the afternoon you will walk back to the main road and continue by car back to Kalaw.
+Your guide who specializes in elephant conservation will take you for a rewarding day in the forest surrounding Kalaw encountering elephants, their mahouts, and people living in the surrounding area.
+Depending on your arrival time and how long you want to walk through the forest (walks from 30 min up to 4-5 hours are possible – simply let your guide know what you prefer) you will find yourself in the natural surroundings of Asian jungle.
+A delicious lunch with local specialties (often from Nepalese origin) will be served in a traditional village, in the jungle or in the camp.
+After lunch it is time to help the mahout wash and feed the elephant.
+Later, you will walk back to the main road and continue by car back to Kalaw town.

 Enjoy a dinner of Shan and Nepalese food at the local restaurant Seven Sisters.